aloispichler/reproducing-kernel-Hilbert-space/README.md

 # reproducing-kernel-Hilbert-space

-Provides a framework for working with functions from kernel Hilbert spaces.
+Provides framework in Julia for working with functions from kernel Hilbert spaces.

+The RKHS object consists of supporting points xi, i=1,..., n, a kernel function and weights wi.

-Every such function is x↦Σi  wi k(x, xi).
+The function evaluation x↦Σi  wi k(x, xi) is implemented as a functor.

+The package includes multiple constructors, the norm of an RKHS function, addition, multiplication and so on.
+Even constructions involving probability distributions is provided.